Lake Champlain: Hydrology

 Lake Champlain covers approximately 1331 km2, making it the thirteenth-largest lake by area in the U.S. It lies at an elevation of 95 to 100 ft, is 172 km, has a 945 km shoreline, averages 23 km in width, has an average depth of 64 ft, a maximum depth of 400 ft, and holds some 25.8 km3 of water.

-Lake Champlain is in the Champlain Valley between the Green Mountains of Vermont and the Adirondack Mountains of New York, drained northward by the 106 mi Richelieu River into the St. Lawrence River at Sorel-Tracy, Quebec, northeast and downstream of Montreal.
+Located in the Champlain Valley between the Green Mountains of Vermont and the Adirondack Mountains of New York, it is drained northward by the 106 mi Richelieu River into the St. Lawrence River at Sorel-Tracy, Quebec.
 The Champlain basin covers 1331 km2 and collects waters from the northwestern slopes of the Green Mountains and the eastern portion of the Adirondack Mountains, reaching as far south as the 32 mi Lake George in New York.
 The lake drains nearly half of Vermont, and approximately 250,000 people get their drinking water from it.

 The lake is fed in Vermont by the LaPlatte, Lamoille, Missisquoi, Poultney and Winooski rivers, along with Lewis Creek, Little Otter Creek and Otter Creek.
 In New York, it is fed by the Ausable, Boquet, Great Chazy, La Chute, Little Ausable, Little Chazy, Salmon and Saranac rivers, along with Putnam Creek.
 In Quebec, it is fed by the Pike River.
 It is connected to the Hudson River by the Champlain Canal.

 Parts of the lake freeze each winter, and in some winters the entire lake surface freezes, referred to as "closing".
 In July and August, the lake temperature reaches an average of 70 °F.